bestsuperdev/react-markdown-code-loader/readme.md

 React Markdown
 ==================

-React Markdown Loader with code sources as attributes
+React Markdown Loader with code sources as props

 This is a fork of [react-markdown-loader](https://github.com/javiercf/react-markdown-loader) and add some features

 This loader parses markdown files and converts them to a React Stateless Component.
-It will also parse FrontMatter to import dependencies and render components ~~along with it’s source code~~ and  export code sources as key on attributes
+It will also parse FrontMatter to import dependencies and render components ~~along with it’s source code~~ and  export code sources as key on props

 I forkedd this loader in order to make the process of creating styleguides for